edgedb/edgedb/docs/intro/quickstart/setup.rst

 .. edb:split-section::

   Fun!
 You will create a proper data model for the application in the next step, but for now, take a look around the project you've just created.
 Most of the project files will be familiar if you've worked with Next.js before.
-Focus on the new files that integrate Gel.
+Here are the new files that integrate Gel:

-  - ``gel.toml``: This is the configuration file for the Gel project instance.
+  - ``gel.toml``: The configuration file for the Gel project instance.
   - ``dbschema/``: This directory contains the schema for the database, and later supporting files like migrations, and generated code.
-  - ``dbschema/default.gel``: This is the default schema file that you'll use to define your data model.
+  - ``dbschema/default.gel``: The default schema file that you'll use to define your data model.
 It is empty for now, but you'll add your data model to this file in the next step.
-  - ``lib/gel.ts``: This file contains the Gel client, which you'll use to interact with the database.
+  - ``lib/gel.ts``: A utility module that exports the Gel client, which you'll use to interact with the database.

   .. code-block:: sh